theory/pgenv/README.md

    Cannot delete default configuration while version configurations exist To remove it anyway, delete ~/.pgenv/.pgenv.conf.

-The `delete` subcommand deletes both the configuration faile and its backup copy.
+The `delete` subcommand deletes both the configuration file and its backup copy.
 The `pgenv remove` command also deletes any configuration for the removed version.